jmettraux/rufus-scheduler/README.md

 Let's the current thread join the scheduling thread in rufus-scheduler.
 The thread comes back when the scheduler gets shut down.

 ### Scheduler#threads

+Returns all the threads associated with the scheduler, including the scheduler thread itself.

 ### Scheduler#work_threads(query=:all/:active/:vacant)

+Lists the work threads associated with the scheduler.
+The query option defaults to :all.

+* :all : all the work threads
+* :active : all the work threads currently running a Job
+* :vacant : all the work threads currently not running a Job

+Note that the main schedule thread will be returned if it is currently running a Job (ie one of those :blocking => true jobs).

 ## Rufus::Scheduler.new options